 Inspecting Your CPAP Mask

-When it comes to sleep apnea masks, you should perform regular checks on them in order to ensure that they are in top condition.
+Bedroom Culture mention that when it comes to sleep apnea masks, you should perform regular checks on them in order to ensure that they are in top condition.
 You may also need to perform some regular maintenance too.
 The best time to perform an inspection on your CPAP machine mask is in the morning, preferably when you clean it.

 The first thing you should do is clean your mask with some warm water and soap.
 Let the mask dry in a dry place with no direct sunlight.
 Make sure to keep your mask in a safe place and away from kids and pets.
 You don’t want it to get damaged or go missing.
 At this point, ensure that all of the components are in good condition and in working order.
 You definitely do not want your dog chewing on your sleep apnea mask, nor do you want your kids using it for fun.